Natale Lee Kuey was born in Huntington, New York on December 29,1940. One of six, and the

 Family and friends are invited to Pleasant Manor Funeral Home, Inc. 575 Columbus Avenue Thornwood, New York 10594 on Saturday, November 23, 2019 from 10:00 - 12:00 PM for visitation.
 Religious services will begin at 12:15 PM.
 Interment will follow at Ferncliff Cemetery in Hartsdale, New York at 2:15 PM.

-To send flowers to Natale's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Natale L. Kuey, please visit our floral store.